trychlos/pwix-accounts-ui/README.md

 - `signoutTextOne`
 - `signupTextOne`
 - `signupTextTwo`
-- `signuTextThree`
+- `signupTextThree`
 - `signupTextFour`
 - `verifyAskTextOne`

     Display personalization.

-    These options let the application provides its own content before the input fields of the corresponding panel.
+    These options let the application provides its own content before the corresponding input fields of the corresponding panel.

-    Value is expected to be a string which contains HTML code, or a function which returns such a string.
+    Accepted values are a HTML string, or a function which returns such a string, defaulting to none.

 - `signupEmailPlaceholder`
 - `signupUsernamePlaceholder`